What Happens When You Stop Drinking Alcohol: An Honest Look

 Chronic drinking leads to fatty liver, then inflammation, then cirrhosis.
 Even moderate drinking stresses the organ.

 AF drinks require almost no liver processing.
 The trace alcohol in 0.5% ABV products is negligible.
-Your liver can focus on its other 500+ functions instead of constantly dealing with ethanol.
+Your liver can focus on its other 500+ jobs instead of constantly dealing with ethanol.

 Cardiovascular Improvements